Abahlali baseMjondolo: History

 The United Nations expressed serious concerns in early 2008 about the treatment of shack dwellers in Durban.
 In late 2008, the AbM President S'bu Zikode announced a deal with the eThekwini Municipality which would see services being provided to 14 settlements and tenure security and formal housing to three.
 The municipality confirmed this deal in February 2009.
 AbM has been involved in considerable conflict with the eThekwini Municipality and has undertaken numerous protests and legal actions.
 Its members have been beaten and its leaders arrested by the South African Police Service in Sydenham, Durban.
 AbM has often made claims of severe police harassment, including torture.
 On a number of occasions, these claims have been supported by church leaders and human rights organisations.
 AbM has successfully sued the police for unlawful assaults on its members.
 In October 2009, it won a court case on appeal which declared the KZN Slums Act unconstitutional.
 There was acute conflict between AbM and the Cape Town City Council in 2009.
 This centred on the Macassar Village Land Occupation.
 There was similar conflict in 2013 around the Marikana Land Occupation.
 There was also concern about the possibility of evictions linked to the 2010 FIFA World Cup.

-Academic work on Abahlali baseMjondolo stresses that it is non-professionalised (i.e. its leaders are nonsalaried), independent of NGO control, autonomous from political organisations and party politics and democratic.
-Sarah Cooper-Knock describes the movement as "neurotically democratic, impressively diverse and steadfastly self-critical".
-Ercument Celik writes that "I experienced how democratically the movement ran its meetings."
-A 2006 article in The Times stated that the movement "has shaken the political landscape of South Africa."
-Academic Peter Vale writes that Abahlali baseMjondolo is "along with the Treatment Action Campaign the most effective grouping in South African civil society."
-Khadija Patel has written that the movement "is at the forefront of a new wave of mass political mobilisation".

 Abahlali baseMjondolo is the largest shack dweller's organisation in South Africa and campaigns to improve the living conditions of poor people and to democratise society from below.
-AbM makes considerable use of cellphones to organise, generates its own media where possible and has made use of films too.
-The award-winning documentary feature film Dear Mandela tells the story of three young activists in Abahlali baseMjondolo.

-AbM also runs formal education courses and issues certificates.
-The University of Abahlali baseMjondolo teaches through song and discussions, and archives the knowledge production process.
-It also hosts regular seminars.
-It runs the Frantz Fanon School, a political school, in the eKhenana Commune, one of its affiliated occupations..

-As of October 2022 it claims to have more than 115 00 members in good standing.
-More than twenty of its leaders have been murdered, something it blames on the ANC.
-The assassination of Abahlali baseMjondolo members and leaders was discussed at the United Nations Human Rights Council in 2022.